shek-a/grocery-helper-web/README.md

-# Grocery Help Web App
+# Grocery Helper Web App

-The Grocery Help Web App is a React application which provides functionality for adding, updating, fetching and deleting grocery items
+The Grocery Helper Web App is a React application which provides functionality for adding, updating, fetching and deleting grocery items

 ## Running the Program